sandbochs/ng-directive-componentization-composition/post.md

 This opens the field to multiple interesting strategies.

-Strategy 1) Bundle functionality into an API level directive.
+The first approach is to use `controller` to bundle functionality into an API level directive.
 Commonly used tasks like sorting and filtering lend themselves well to this kind of implementation.
 For example lets say we want to build a directive that can sort an arbitrary collection.

 We could then write our directive: